 In this microscopic world of Twitter and Instagram, where we articulate our thoughts in bite- sized spaces.
-What is that essence of words which resonated for centuries through diaries now having a digital vision lead to?
+What is that essence of words, “ethos of poetry” which resonated for centuries through diaries now having a digital vision lead to?

 Life has been an ongoing tale of mystery spiced up with a battle of sweetness and sourness.
 Often people used to sit down to pour their feelings into words after a long day.
 The moment of happiness is probably an assurance, that the soul seeks inwardly.
 Well, over the years, that has been not just a refuge, but a place where you could be yourself unjudged.

 Small group of people gathered to celebrate poetry recalling the legends of their times and also appreciate the new that weaved a tale of their own.
 Now spoken poetry has taken over riding on their voices that sometimes dilute the very words it meant to share.
 It is being broken, sneered and also slammed(Slam poetry).

 Writing itself was a intricate voyage of mind and heart that would sync the writer with his/her readers.
 Does it always today?
 The once long poems that would be occupy page(s) now confines to a mere few lines.
 Do we blame our attention capacity now or feelings have been too chaotic to infuse a ‘Sonnet‘ or more complex ‘Villanelle’.
 Grammar which was once an essence of impactful poetry is hammered in the name of humour, instant gratification.
 It has successfully developed a niche to read quick poetry having its own cult status.

 Today, the definition of being cool and in the league demands we whip a new dish not knowing whether it deserves more salt or sugar.
 Is the ethos of poetry lost or still alive?
 In era of digitization, poetry has got itself into its own Rebranding.
 It has been boon for many of them who get a chance to share their work getting them more visibility and connected community.
 Eg: Insta Posts, haikus.